sruju333/BraessParadox20Players/README.md

 Game Theory and Mechanism Design Book by Y Narahari\
 Page 90, Problem (22) Programming Assignment

-A program to compute the utility for all 20 players, all dominant strategies and equilibrium, nash equilibrium and minmax maxmin strategies for Braess Paradox Game.
+A program to compute the utility for all 20 players, all dominant strategies and equilibrium, nash equilibrium and minmax maxmin strategies and equilibrium for Braess Paradox Game.
 (Page 74)